Midnight1938/Tiny_Python_Projects/README.md

 # Python Files, That might be useful

-## Just trying to see if this works too
+## Just working things out

 ## Things included in this:
-- A simple calculator
+- Simple calculators
 - Counters
 - American to normal converter
 - Permutation machine (doesnt do so well with large possibilities)